 Your Company regularly interacts with its shareholders and investors through results announcements, annual report, Company's microsite on digital performance highlights, media releases, Company's website and subject-specific communications.
 The Annual General Meeting gives the shareholders an opportunity to come in direct communication with the Board of Directors and the Management.
 During this meeting, the Board engages with shareholders and answers their queries on varied subjects.

-Your Company has a designated e-mail address for shareholders.
+Your Company has a designated e-mail address for of the challenges faced due to physical restrictions shareholders.
 The Investor Service Department regularly engages with the shareholders to resolve queries, grievances, if any, and provides guidance to shareholders for any Company-related matters.
 The Investor Relations team also interacts regularly with investors and analysts, through quarterly results calls, one-on-one and group meetings, participation at investor conferences.